• Skip to primary navigation

 2. Prep the sauce: In a medium bowl, whisk all of the ingredients for the peanut sauce together, or blend together in a blender.

 3. Mix: In a large bowl, toss the cooled noodles, carrots, cucumber, cabbage, and sauce together.
+If the sauce is too thick, add a splash of water to thin out.

 4. Serve: add crushed peanuts, fresh cilantro, or enjoy it as is